Skip to content

 We’ve been working on making it easier for you to find out how dog-friendly your visit will be before you and your four-legged-friend arrive.
 To help with this, we've created a new pawprint rating system and given all the places in our care a rating.
 You can find this information in the National Trust members’ handbook.

-Many of the birds breeding on the coast, including oystercatchers, terns, redshanks, avocets and ringed plovers nest on the ground, making them especially vulnerable to disturbance.
+Many of the birds breeding on Blakeney Point, including terns, Oystercatchers, Redshanks, Avocets and Ringed Plovers nest on the ground, making them especially vulnerable to disturbance.

 Whilst many factors have a bearing on breeding success, human and particularly dog disturbance can have a significant impact.
 The presence of dogs can cause birds to leave nests and chicks, leaving them open to predation by gulls and other predators.

-It is important to always keep dogs under close control and to stay away from fenced off areas.
-Some ground-nesting birds such as avocets and little terns are protected species and disturbing these species, even unintentionally, is a prosecutable offence.
+Some ground-nesting birds, such as Avocets and Little Terns, are Schedule 1 protected species and disturbing these birds, even unintentionally, is a prosecutable offence.

 Large flocks of geese flying over Blakeney National Nature Reserve, Norfolk